professor-forward/lab01_TeamA-/README.md

 ## Explanation
 >1.
-Once the employee logs in with an account that he had signed up with
+Once the patient logs in with an account that he had signed up with
 >2.
-He can then choose if he wants to manage clinics, view his shifts, or add a shift for himself.
-But he needs to add a clinic first if none exist
+He then searches for his Clinic, by first selecting the service he is looking for and then he sees a list of Clinics that will offer that Service and selects that Clinic
 >3.
-If he clicks on manage clinics he is taken to a new activitiy where he can create a clinic, with a name, address, phone number, payment types, predefined operating hours.
+He can then either book an appointment or review a Clinic
 >4.
-He can also Update a clinics info, but must type the name of the Clinic that he wants to update.
-If he updates a clinic, this will delete all the shifts that employees have for that clinic
+If he selects to book an appointment, he is taken to a screen where there will be two spinners.
+One spinner has the Clinics hours, and the hour is generated depending on that Clinic's operating hours.
+There is also a 15 minute interval for each appointment.
+If the time is already booked, the patient will get a toast message telling him to pick another time.
+Rather than making it so that there is a wait time, each patient has their own appointment time
 >5.
-He can view all the clinics, and is taken to a list view, here he can select a clinic by simply tapping it, and then add the services he wants to that clinic
->6.
-The employee can that add shifts, by going back to the EmployeeScreen or employee login page.
-Here he can click Add Shift, select a clinic and then first click on a date on the calendar view and then enter valid hours
->7.
-The employee can then view all his respective shifts, by going back to EmployeeScreen and clicking on View Shifts.
-This will bring him to a listview where he can view all his shifts
+If he selects to review a Clinic, he is taken to a screen where there is a Rating widget and a text box.
+The patient can give the Clinic a rating out of 5 stars and he can, if he chooses to include a rating message